The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the Expanding Universe: Extant models of discovery

 Thirdly, the three philosophical accounts pay \textbf{insufficient attention to two key facets of scientific discoveries}: \begin{enumerate} \item \textbf{Their connection with theory dynamics}: how are discoveries and the advancement of science related?
 How do discoveries and science interact? \item \textbf{Their communal dimension}, and the various social-institutional practices surrounding it: what makes discoveries scientifically valuable?\footnote{Note the entanglement of this question and our above comments on the Whiggish bias of the extant philosophical accounts.} Why do textbooks extol the achievements of discoverers?
 What rationale—if any—underlies the idea of awards and other signs of recognition for discoverers? \end{enumerate}

-Kuhn’s account puts discoveries at the heart of his conception of the evolution and progress of science.
-The advocates of the other models reject Kuhn’s conception of the dynamics of science.
-Nonetheless, they try to improve on his account of discoveries.
-Vis-$\grave{a}$-vis this tension, they remain largely silent on (1), the significance of discoveries for the dynamics of science.
+Discoveries, for Kuhn, are the pi$\grave{e}$ces de r$\acute{e}$sistance for the evolution of science.
+The other models' advocates reject his overall historiographical model.
+Nonetheless, they hold on to Kuhn's account of discoveries---by trying to improve on it.
+Vis-$\grave{a}$-vis this tension, they remain largely silent on (1).
+But how do discoveries and the dynamics of science influence each other?
 Those authors follow Kuhn, however, in setting aside the questions under (2).
-They explicitly elide the reward system of science in particular—with its premium on priority.
-Presumably, we surmise, such issues are relegated to the sociology of science—and viewed as a haphazard, messy, extraneous element of science, of little concern to epistemology.
+They explicitly elide the reward system of science in particular.
+Presumably, such issues are relegated to the sociology of science—and viewed as a haphazard, messy, extraneous element of science, of little concern to epistemology.

-This neglect of central features of discoveries is problematic: a satisfactory explication of the notion of a discovery, we contend, ought to reconstruct both a natural link between discoveries and theory dynamics, as well as between discoveries and the sociological dimension of science—a link that, ideally, dovetails the historical and current social reality of science.
+Neglecting those features of discoveries is, we contend, remiss: an explication of the notion of a discovery ought to reconstruct both a natural link between discoveries and theory dynamics, as well as between discoveries and the communal-sociological dimension of science.

-Finally, the tension between the goal of emending Kuhn’s model, and the rejection of Kuhn’s larger framework for the dynamics of science spawns another problem (closely related to the preceding point (1)): \textbf{why} do Hudson, McArthur or Schindler \textbf{weld the notion of a discovery to the need for the discovered phenomenon’s conceptualisation?} What speaks against (more or less) \emph{purely} observational discoveries (of, say, sun-spots or place cells), or (more or less) \emph{purely} theoretical-conceptual-interpretative discoveries (e.g. of the existence of quasi-stable orbits in dynamical systems within KAM-theory, or Dirac’s proof of the equivalence between Heisenberg’s matrix mechanics and Schrödinger’s wave mechanics)?
+Finally, the tension between the goal of emending Kuhn’s model, and the rejection of Kuhn’s larger framework for the dynamics of science spawns another problem (closely related to the preceding point (1)): \textbf{why} do Hudson, McArthur or Schindler \textbf{weld the notion of a discovery to the need for the discovered phenomenon’s conceptualisation?} What speaks against (more or less) \emph{purely} observational discoveries, or (more or less) \emph{purely} theoretical-conceptual-interpretative discoveries?
 Within Kuhn’s two-phase framework of science, the link is clear: no scientific result without a paradigm, either the received one, or a new and revolutionary one.
-But since those authors (rightly!) distance themselves from Kuhn’s framework, why insist on a sufficiently detailed conceptualisation—and a fortiori a sufficiently accurate one!—as a sine qua non for a discovery?
-As we’ll see in the next section, we agree that qua scientific results, discoveries must be integrated into the wider body of scientific knowledge; this requires \emph{some} kind of conceptualisation.
-But we disagree with the extant models that this conceptualisation must necessarily be sufficiently “accurate” or “reliable”.
+But having (rightly!) distanced oneself from Kuhn’s framework, why insist on a sufficiently detailed (and accurate!) conceptualisation as a sine qua non for a discovery?

-\section{The change-driver model: scientific discoveries as drivers of scientific advances}
+\section{The change-driver model: discoveries as drivers of scientific advances}